We will primarily use J. Krishnamurti’s insights on education as the foundation for our considerations.

 - Krishnamurti, J. The Whole Movement of Life is Learning (Letters to the Schools), Brockwood, UK: Krishnamurti Foundation Trust.

 - All texts and photocopied material will be provided.

 Participants will have access to an extensive collection of books and audio-visual materials.
-There will also be free computer and internet access.
+There will also be a free computer and internet access.
 Participants are encouraged to bring their own personal computers.